finanalyst/ModuleCitation/README.md

       "target-directory": "db",
       "html-template": "CitationTemplate.tmpl",
       "html-directory": "html",
-      "logfile": "citation.logs",
+      "logfile": "citation.log",
-      "top-limit": "50"
+      "top-limit": "50",
+      "task-popular-directory": "popular",
+      "task-popular-number": 30
   }
 ```
-__top-limit__ is the the number of modules to be listed.
+* **top-limit** is the the number of modules to be listed.
+* **task-popular-number** is the number of modules to be included in the distribution list